La Chatre, Indre: tourism & sightseeing

 Close to La Chatre at Lourouer-Saint-Laurent you can visit the renaissance style Chateau d'Ars, an attractive castle dating from the 14th-16th centuries.
 Although the castle is only open to the public when exhibitions are being held, these usually cover most of the months from May to October and typically showcase the work of local artists and photographers.

-Map of La Chatre and places to visit
+Map of La Chatre and places nearby

 Visit near La Chatre with France This Way reviews

 ... or see ALL recommended places to visit in Indre